 \begin{theorem} Let $(M, \omega)$ be a connected presymplectic Hamiltonian $G$-manifold with a clean $G$-action and proper moment map $\phi$.
 Assume $0\in \phi (M)$.
 Then a small open $G$-invariant neighborhood of $\phi^{-1}(0)$ equivariantly deformation retracts to $\phi^{-1}(0)$. \end{theorem}

 \begin{proof} The case when $\ker (\omega) = 0$, i.e., the symplectic Hamiltonian $G$-action case, is proved in \cite{Le, W}.
-The same idea of proof applies here.
+Here for the presymplectic case, we follow the same idea of proof in \cite{Le}.